evans22j/Math-magician/README.md

 - Use React props.
 - Use React state.
 - Handle events in a React app.
-- Use React life cycle methods.
+- Use React life cycle methods..
-- Understand the mechanism of lifting state up.
-- Use React hooks.
 - Use React Router.
 - Use styles in a React app.
-- Write unit tests with React Testing Library.
-- Write unit tests with snapshots with Jest.

 ### Built With